Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: DOS in the presence of magnons

-The other important manifestation of the electron-magnon interaction is that the shape of the LDOS strongly depends on temperature even at very low temperatures $\sim \omega_0 \ll \Delta$, in agreement with the discussed above behavior of the spectral function.
+The other important manifestation of the electron-magnon interaction is that the shape of the LDOS strongly depends on temperature even at very low temperatures $\sim \omega_0 \ll \Delta$, in agreement with the above-discussed behavior of the spectral function.
 The temperature evolution of the LDOS is presented in Fig.~\ref{fig:LDOS_temp}.
 It is seen that the broadening of the outer peak develops with increasing temperature in the temperature range $\sim \omega_0$.
 It is clear if we remember that the broadening is caused by the spin-flip processes, which are mediated by the thermally excited magnons.
-We do not consider larger temperatures $T \gg \omega_0 $ comparable to the critical temperature of the superconducting film because in this temperature range the temperature dependence of the superconducting gap comes into play and the correct consideration of the problem requires solving of the self-consistency equation for the order parameter.
+We do not consider larger temperatures $T \gg \omega_0 $ comparable to the critical temperature of the superconducting film because in this temperature range the temperature dependence of the superconducting gap comes into play and correct consideration of the problem requires solution of a self-consistency equation for the order parameter.